 If you are looking for some detail drawings to build the inside of your J-3 take a look at this pdf file. j3inside.pdf The drawings are based up on full scale prints.
 Where I did not have prints, I was able to scale the parts using other 3-views and photos.
 Please note that you will need to make modifications for the items to fit in your Cub.
 Prints are for 1/4 Scale, when printing check that they are printed out 1 to 1.

-Dynamic Balsa & Hobby Supply has a nice vacuumed formed interior kit for the 1/4 scale Cub.
+Added 1-6-12 Dynamic Balsa & Hobby Supply has a nice vacuumed formed interior kit for the 1/4 scale Cub.
 This is a good, for a quick install.
 The quality of the kit I got was great, it contained several sheets of parts that include, seats, foot pedals, kick plats, throttle panels, fuel cutoff, instrument panel, control yoke, and a few other small parts.
-A few instruction and a few drawings accompany the kit.
+A few instructions and a few drawings accompany the kit.
 I bought one but after a few years of use, I wanted to go to a little more detailed look.

-For all Nomenclature and place cards check out Decal-It for them Most of the Cub nomenclature can be done with stencils if one wants to paint or will be able to offer them in decals or water slides.
+For all Nomenclature and place cards check out www.decal-it.com for them Most of the Cub nomenclature can be done with stencils if one wants to paint or will be able to offer them in decals or water slides.